eemclaughlin/indieProject/journal.md

 - Another change to database to accomodate Many to Many (0:30)
 - Update database on AWS and send latest War up (0:15)
 - Created a Tag class and setup a many to many relationship (3:15)
+- Meet with peer for peer review 1 (0:30)
+- Draft up a peer review and review peer's code and files (1:45)

 ### Week 7 (4:00)
 - Week 7 regular videos and cognito exercise (1:45)